95348953489345893524897/pvprepo/information/configresources.md

 # Incrementing alias
-This alias can create a toggle because it goes through two commands in two runs\
+This alias can create a toggle because it goes through two commands in two runs<br/>
 ```
 alias 	"run" 		"run1"			                  // Create original alias that will be changed on keypress
 alias 	"run1"		"alias run run2; command1"